-After any saddle adjustment, be sure that the saddle adjustment mechanism is properly tightened before riding.
-A loose saddle clamp or seat post binder can cause damage to the seat post, or cam cause you to lose control and fall.
+After any saddle adjustment, be sure that the saddle adjusting mechanism is properly seated and tightened before riding.
+A loose saddle clamp or seat post clamp can cause damage to the seat post, or can cause you to lose control and fall.
 A correctly tightened saddle adjusting mechanism will allow no saddle movement in any direction.
 Periodically check to make sure that the saddle adjusting mechanism is properly tightened.